Brendan Donovan Player Props: Cardinals vs. Giants

-On Wednesday, Brendan Donovan (.314 batting average in his past 10 games, with three doubles and a walk) and the St. Louis Cardinals face the San Francisco Giants, whose starting pitcher will be Anthony DeSclafani.
-First pitch is at 9:45 PM ET.
+Brendan Donovan -- batting .303 with three doubles and two walks in his past 10 games -- will be in action for the St. Louis Cardinals versus the San Francisco Giants, with Logan Webb on the hill, on April 27 at 3:45 PM ET.

-In his previous game he had a hitless showing (0-for-2) against the Giants.
+He had a hitless performance in his previous game (0-for-3) against the Giants.

 Brendan Donovan Game Info & Props vs. the Giants